OpenAPITools/openapi-json-schema-generator/README.md

 </div>

 ## Overview
-This project allows auto-generation of API client libraries (SDK generation) with a focus on JSON Schema given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) (3.0 are supported).
+This project allows auto-generation of API client libraries (SDK generation) with a focus on javascript object notation Schema given an [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification) (3.0 are supported).
 Currently, the following languages/frameworks are supported:

 - python

 ## Why this repo exists

 This repo is based on v6.2.0 of OpenAPI Generator.
-This project focuses on making the output 100% compliant with JSON schema as part of the OpenAPI 3.1 specification with a focus on complex cases (top-down approach).
-The goal is to fully support everything defined in JSON schema so that developers can leverage JSON schema as well as OpenAPI specification in their API design.
+This project focuses on making the output 100% compliant with javascript object notation schema as part of the OpenAPI 3.1 specification with a focus on complex cases (top-down approach).
+The goal is to fully support everything defined in javascript object notation schema so that developers can leverage javascript object notation schema as well as OpenAPI specification in their API design.
 Building here allows for more rapid progress supporting new features in OpenAPI 3.X without having to support many older generators which don't use the new features.

 ## Table of contents